 Teenagers are a complex group who do not always think through their actions.
 A teenager DWI in Texas is a serious offense and you do not want to overlook the legal challenges of the situation.
-At Townsend, Gebhardt & Eppes, PLLC, we understand that you may have questions when you teenager is charged with a DWI.
+At Gebhardt and Eppes, PLLC, we understand that you may have questions when you teenager is charged with a DWI.
 We provide the legal assistance and guidance you need to help your son or daughter.

 Teach Your Children Their Rights